Mellstroy: Family

 After becoming wealthy, Mellstroy bought his mother an SUV and an apartment in Gomel worth about 10 million rubles.
 According to Mellstroy, he previously had disagreements with his older brother over money.
-He stated that he once gave his brother 100,000 US dollars as a New Year’s gift, as well as an affiliate program from an online casino, which his brother later exchanged with another bloger for an apartment in Moscow and a BMW M5 car.
+He stated that he once gave his brother 100,000 US dollars as a New Year’s gift, as well as an affiliate program from an online casino, which his brother later exchanged with another blogger for an apartment in Moscow and a BMW M5 car.

 In November 2022, Mellstroy’s father passed away.
 In 2023, he gave his uncle 30,000 US dollars as a birthday gift.
 Mellstroy noted that his relative had “tasted life” and that he drove him around the island of Mauritius “surrounded by girls.”
 In March 2025, Mellstroy’s mother and brother were accused by police of laundering half a billion Russian rubles through the purchase of cars and real estate using cryptocurrency.
 The Mellstroy family owns a number of luxury vehicles, including a Lamborghini STO (2024), BMW M5 (2024), Bentley Mulsanne (2017), Rolls-Royce Spectre, Rolls-Royce Phantom Long, and Ferrari.

 Own project

 Mellstroy.game

 In May 2025, he announced the launch of an online casino in partnership with the betting company 1Win.
 Mellstroy stated that the project would maintain a flexible policy toward players and that he planned to engage in charitable activities on behalf of the project in the future.
 In early October 2025, the website Mellstroy.game, associated with 1Win, appeared online.
 Mellstroy became the main ambassador of the brand, stating that he had no connection to the project’s owners.
 His involvement was limited to promoting the online casino and interacting with the audience.
 Mellstroy also promised promo codes worth 1 million US dollars and cars with a total value of 3 million US dollars.
 On October 17, 2025, the blogger launched a large-scale challenge featuring a giveaway of 30 apartments and a prize fund of 1.5 million US dollars.
 Every day from October 17 to November 17, Mellstroy’s team selects one winner.
 He described the project as the most expensive and risky of his career, relying entirely on TikTok promotion without any advertising.